chapmanb/bcbio.variation/README.md

   - true positives -- calls detected in all methods
   - false negatives -- calls not found in gatk, but detected in all other methods
-  - false positives -- calls found in gatk but discordant with one of the other methods
+  - false positives -- calls found in gatk but callable and discordant in one of the other methods

 * `recal-filter` to do post-comparisons filtering of calls.
 This can use either the results of a pairwise comparison or `multiple` comparison.
 An example